yahyaakli/Optimization/README.md

 # Optimization
-This directory contains Matllab files
+This directory contains Matllab files.
 Comments are in french.